Meta-Applied-Science/BrainTumorMedNet/readme.md

 - Use the formal kebab-case for branch name.

-- Divide 4 main branch divided from `develop` branch:
+- Divide the following four main branch divided from `develop` branch:

     1. training